algorithmiaio/dev-center/_pages/model-deployment/tensorflow.md

 Hopefully you've already followed along with the <a href="{{site.baseurl}}/algorithm-development/algorithm-basics/your-first-algo">Getting Started Guide</a> for algorithm development.
 If not, you might want to check it out in order to understand the various permission types, how to enable a GPU environment, and use the CLI.

 Note, that for this guide we are showing a model meant to run on a GPU enabled environment.
-To run the same model on CPU's check out this code sample: <a href="https://algorithmia.com/algorithms/demo/tensorflowmnistcpu">Tensorflow MNIST CPU Demo</a>
+To run the same model on CPUs check out this code sample: <a href="https://algorithmia.com/algorithms/demo/tensorflowmnistcpu">Tensorflow MNIST CPU Demo</a>
 {: .notice-info}

 Once you've gone through the <a href="{{site.baseurl}}/algorithm-development/algorithm-basics/your-first-algo">Getting Started Guide</a>, you'll notice that when you've created your algorithm, there is boilerplate code in the editor that returns "Hello" and whatever you input to the console.